 A Westerly native, Low enlisted in the Rhode Island National Guard in 1936 and graduated from West Point in 1942.

-Lieutenant Colonel Warren H. Smith, Jr. US Air Force (Ret ) (1920- ) was born March 22, 1920 in Lincoln, RI, and still lives in the house he was brought up in.
+Lieutenant Colonel Warren H. Smith, Jr. US Air Force (Ret ) (1920-2018 ) was born March 22, 1920 in Lincoln, RI, and lived in the house he was brought up in until his death in 2018.
 He attended Moses Brown School, Slater Junior High School and then Pawtucket High School.
-He went to Middlebury College in Vermont where the […]
+He went to Middlebury College […]

 Riverside resident Roland E. Stumpff flew for more than 68 years.
 He was a WWII B-24 bomber pilot who participated in the dangerous raids on the Ploesti oil fields.
 On his 13th Ploesti mission his aircraft was hit by flak over the target and lost two engines.
 With a wounded copilot he nursed his B-24 […]